kavihakumaresan/configure-ad/README.md

 <p>
 We can name the new OU _EMPLOYEES and we can create another one called _ADMINS.
 Then we'll create an admin user.
 Right click on _ADMINS -> New -> User.
-We'll name this admin user Jane Doe, with as username of jane_admin.
-Set whatever password that you wish.

 Although Jane Doe is in a OU called _ADMINS, she technically is not yet a Domain admin since we have not given those privileges to her.
 So to do this, we click on _ADMINS and see that Jane Doe is there.
 Right click on Jane Doe -> Properties -> Member Of then type in Domain Admins in the box.
 Click on Check names, then OK and apply these settings.
 </p>